WARN Reporting & Services

 Illinois WARN Complaints

-To file a complaint regarding the Illinois WARN Act, please contact:
+Contact the Illinois Department of Labor to file a complaint regarding the Illinois WARN Act:

-Filing a WARN Notice or Illinois WARN Complaint (PDF).
+Additional details are found in the File a WARN Notice or Illinois WARN Complaint.

 The Business Economic Support Act (BESA)